-There’s been a lot of talk recently about how automation can improve productivity and reduce costs for businesses, often coupled with stories of how automation is taking jobs away from workers.
-Headlines proclaim “Automation puts jobs in peril” and ask “Is your job about to disappear?”
+Conversations about how automation can improve productivity and reduce costs for businesses are often coupled with stories of how automation is taking jobs away from workers.
+Yet according to a report by McKinsey Global Institute, less than five percent of jobs consist of activities that can be fully automated.

 Reduce Repetitive, Manual Tasks

-Over 40 percent of workers surveyed spend at least a quarter of their work week on manual, repetitive tasks.
-Nearly 70 percent of workers say the biggest opportunity of automation lies in reducing time wasted on repetitive work
+Nearly 70 percent of workers say the biggest opportunity of automation lies in reducing time wasted on repetitive work.

 More Time for High-Value Work

 Nearly 60 percent of workers surveyed estimate they could save six or more hours a week — almost a full workday — if the repetitive aspects of their jobs were automated.

 So what would workers do with that time back?
 Nearly three-quarters (72 percent) of workers say they would use that extra day (or more) a week of time saved through automation to do work that is more valuable to their organizations, and 78 percent would focus on the more interesting and rewarding aspects of their jobs.

 Here’s how one respondent described the benefits they’d like to see from the automation of repetitive tasks: “If employees don’t have to complete so many mindless tasks, they are free to focus on creative endeavors and coming up with ideas.”

 Information workers are eager to contribute to their organizations, and feel they could be adding more value through creative work and innovation.
 By giving workers more time to be creative, automation may lead to greater innovation in businesses.
 In fact, 43 percent of those surveyed believe that automation will lead to greater innovation for themselves and their teams.